Eastside High School (Camden, New Jersey)

-Eastside High School is a four-year public high school in the City of Camden, in Camden County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Camden City School District.
+Eastside High School, formerly Woodrow Wilson High School, is a four-year public high school in the City of Camden, in Camden County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as part of the Camden City School District.
 In June 2020, it was announced that the school would be renamed; the change from Woodrow Wilson High School was made official in January 2022.

-As of the 2021–22 school year, the school had an enrollment of 524 students and 60.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.7:1.
-There were 268 students (51.1% of enrollment) eligible for free lunch and 2 (0.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 593 students and 63.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.4:1.
+There were 188 students (31.7% of enrollment) eligible for free lunch and none listed as eligible for reduced-cost lunch.

 History

-The school, named in honor of President Woodrow Wilson, was opened in 1930 as a junior high school.
+The school, which was long named in honor of President Woodrow Wilson, was opened in 1930 as a junior high school.
 Wilson, a Democrat was the 28th president of the United States and 34th Governor of New Jersey.
 It was converted to a high school in 1933.

 The school had been accredited by the Middle States Association of Colleges and Schools Commissions on Elementary and Secondary Schools until 2011, when the school's accreditation status was removed.

 In June 2020, Camden School Superintendent Katrina McCombs announced that the district would rename the school due to Wilson's racist views.
 A committee consisting of community members, students, alumni and administrators will determine the new name.
-The school was formally renamed in January 2022.
+The school was formally renamed to Eastside High School in January 2022.

+A project started to redevelop the school campus.
+The ex-Cramer School was to be used as temporary housing.